 On February 1, 2006, we entered into an agreement with the University of New Hampshire, pursuant to which UNH agreed to perform certain research and development services for us through December 31, 2006.
-Subject to the terms of the agreement, we will pay UNH an aggregate of \$157,850 during the term of the agreement.
+Subject to the terms of the agreement, we will pay UNH an aggregate of \$157,850 for the services they provide.